erik1968/analog-smith21/content/pages/blog/street-photography.md

 ---
 title: >-
-  My first trip into the realm of abstract design principles and concepts using Chip Kidd's "Go Exercises" at EWU
+  My first trip into the realm of abstract design principles for a Visual Design project at EWU
 date: '2019-03-10'
 thumb_image: images/Stewart-SmithE_ChipKidGoExercises-Legal-Purchased-Image_800px.jpg
 thumb_image_alt: Hello this way printed on a red metal gate